JummyJoeJackson/NorthTorontoCSC-Bot/README.md

 # NorthTorontoCSC-Bot
 The new 2023-2024 school year North Toronto Computer Science Club discord bot.
-All our members will be able to edit it
+All our members will be able to edit it.

 ## Collaborators:
 - Diego
 - Jake
+- Ilya
+- Tess